 When I first started gardening, I felt like all I wanted to do was plant bright, happy flowers.
 Shade gardens seemed a little too sleepy to me.
 With a little more garden experience, (we won’t talk about how much) I have come to absolutely LOVE a shade garden.
 They can be just as showy as a flower bed, albeit in a subtler way.
 At least, from a distance.
 Get up close to a shade garden, and see the incredible textures, colors and nuances that a sun garden can’t match.
 And shade gardens offers you a feeling of serenity.
 Maybe that “experience” makes us look a little closer for the details.
 It’s not all about the big picture.
 Ah, wisdom.
 Check out how to grow a shade garden that you can show off!

 ‘Bressingham Gardens‘ has some amazing examples of color and contrast in shade gardens.
 Below, see how simply using different colors of the same plant, Hostas, creates contrast, while also creating unity.
-I love how the Hostas just lead your eye through the garden, like a river.
+I love how the Hostas just lead your eye through the shade garden, like a river.
 Mass plantings are very effective when used this way.
-Above, bright green Japanese Hakone grass and deep purple Heuchera set each other off with their contrast in color, and in leaf form.
+In the second photo, bright green Japanese Hakone grass and deep purple Heuchera set each other off with their contrast in color, and in leaf form.
 Notice again, the mass plantings flow along like a river, leading the eye.
 This is also a great way to cover the soil beneath a small tree.
 Bressingham Gardens photos by Richard and Adrian Bloom.

 ‘Lonny‘ shows us an easy shade garden idea on how using just one contrasting color in the garden gives us pause, and is an effective design tool in getting our attention.
 That isn’t the only thing going on here, though.
 Ferns have long been used next to Hostas, because their fine foliage contrast with the broad, smooth leaves of the Hostas… Instant interest for growing a shade garden..